Consent in question as students face the regulator

 How Avant supports students in disciplinary proceedings

 Avant has helped a number of student members with complaints regarding consent.
-We ensure they are treated fairly and argue that a their junior position in the theatre during training can make their ability to question or refuse, extremely difficult.
+We seek to ensure they are treated fairly and argue that a junior position in the theatre during training can make it extremely difficult to question or refuse.
+Avant supported the students in a University disciplinary process which resulted in no adverse action by the University against the students.

 Medical students often ask us, ‘Why do I need insurance?’
 This example is a very good reason why it pays – or not, since student membership with Avant is free.